molleafauss/adventofcode/README.md

 ## May-July 2023: Finishing what was left unsolved

 As expected some of the tougher nuts required some time to solve.
 I needed to look for other solution, compare, and rewrite into my code.

-For some I was close to the right idea but I didn't have the right structure in mind.
+For some I was close to the right idea, but I didn't have the right structure in mind.

 ## August 2023: Rust